Choosing a Team (or Creating a Team)

 At the beginning of the Challenge, determine for yourself an amount of sleep that you will get to earn your 5 daily sleep points.
 There is no fixed calculation for sleep hours (we generally recommend at least 7 hours per night, but that might not be possible for you).
 Choose the number of hours/minutes that is close to what you're averaging now, and represents an amount that you would be happy about achieving each day.
 Think "small stretch", and remember that a small, incremental improvement each day, multiplied out over months and years will lead to huge benefits.
 The number should be both believable and achievable.

-Each week, we will introduce a new Lifestyle practice.
+Each week, we will introduce a new Well-Being Practice.
 You will earn 5 points for incorporating this habit into your daily life.
-These lifestyle habits will range from physical activities like taking a walk alone or decluttering your space to practices with more intangible benefits like meditation or increasing mindfulness.
+These habits will range from physical activities like taking a walk alone or decluttering your space to practices with more intangible benefits like meditation or increasing mindfulness.
 Each new practice begins on Saturday and will be announced in advance via our blog, on your dashboard, and by email.

 Reflect (0 or 5 points)